robokal/robokal-docs/docs/canbus.md

+# CanBus
-# CanBus - Controller Area Network
+CAN = Controller Area Network

 Is a standardized communication protocol designed to allow microcontrollers and other devices to communicate with each other.
 &nbsp;